*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 This allows you to get in on the single-family rental game without living in that market or maintaining the property.

-Roofstock also offers a new feature called Roofstock One, where investors can purchase shares of individual properties.
+Roofstock also offers a feature called Roofstock One, where investors can purchase shares of individual properties.

 To use this feature, you must be an accredited investor.

 Roofstock One has a minimum investment of $5,000.
-Investors can purchase up to 1/10th of a property.
+Investors can purchase a minimum of 1/10th of a property and share ownership with a collection of other investors.
+This allows you to better diversify across a number of different properties.

 Investors will own an equity stake in the property and have rights to any income it generates as well as capital appreciation in the event of a sale.
 Similar to other Roofstock investments, Roofstock will provide ongoing property management for your rental property.